Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Sep 11, 2008

 Totoro's story is incredible: it captures the imagination of two girls with very different personalities.
-Mei, the older, responsible girl who takes care of household responsibilities while her mother is sick, and little Mei, a veritable firecracker who's curiosity knows no limits.
+Satsuki, the older, responsible girl who takes care of household responsibilities while her mother is sick, and little Mei, a veritable firecracker who's curiosity knows no limits.
 What made this movie so incredible was how well it captured the imagination of kids their age.
 Just watching it makes you think back about all those fun things you did when you were younger, whether you're helping your parents with chores or you're outside picking acorns off the grass.
 I think thanks to this movie, I spent a good chunk of my childhood looking through bushes and trying to find crevices in trees so I could find where Totoro's house was!
 Ah, lots of memories...

 Miyazaki's artwork is stunning.
 Despite the fact that by now, it's obviously somewhat older, the animation is still superior to anything Disney can throw at us.
 His specialization in artwork of nature make this film a delightful piece of eye candy.